validitylabs/GOToken/README.md

 https://github.com/eidoo/icoengine/blob/master/contracts/KYCBase.sol

 ###### Token allocation
+* Business fund
+    * 35.000.000 tokens.
+    * ¼ tokens unlocked 12 months after the end of ICO.
+    * remaining ¾ unlocked 18, 24 and 30 months after the end of ICO.

+* Unlocked liquidity
+    * 15.000.000 tokens.
+    * Can be used for bounty programs and airdrop.

 * Family Pre-sale
     * Already finished.
     * List of Presale investors wallet with GOT amount.
     * 13.500.000 tokens.
     * 1⁄3 tokens unlocked right after the end of ICO.
-    * Continuous vesting of remaining 2⁄3 tokens: starts 9 months after the end of ICO and ends 36 months later.
+    * Continuous vesting of remaining 2⁄3 tokens: starts 3 months after the end of ICO and ends 21 months later.
     * 60% Discount
-    * 1 token 0.30 usd
+    * 1 token = 0.30 usd

- * Partner Pre-sale
+ * Partners Pre-sale
     * Already finished.
     * List of Presale investors wallet with GOT amount.
     * 10.000.000 tokens.
-    * Continuous vesting: starts 9 months after the end of ICO and ends 36 months later.
+    * Continuous vesting: starts 3 months after the end of ICO and ends 21 months later.

 * Founders
     * 10.000.000 tokens assigned to a unique wallet address.
-    * Continuous vesting: starts 9 months after the end of ICO and ends 36 months later.
+    * Continuous vesting: starts 3 months after the end of ICO and ends 21 months later.

 * Advisors
     * List of Advisors wallet with GOT amount.
     * 5.000.000 tokens.
-    * Continuous vesting: starts 9 months after the end of ICO and ends 36 months later.
+    * Continuous vesting: starts 3 months after the end of ICO and ends 21 months later.

 * Reservation contract